-The Morelet’s Crocodile is also known as an Alligator, an Agarei, Brown Crocodile or Swamp Crocodile.
-These crocodiles are relatively small, usually less than 3m in length.
+The Morelet’s Crocodile is also known as an Alligator, an Agarei, Brown Crocodile or Swamp Crocodile, and is relatively small, usually less than 3m in length.
 They have a broad snout, and are greyish brown in colour with dark bands and spots on their bodies and tails.

-Morelet's Crocodiles are generally shy and timid although the larger ones can be considered dangerous to humans.
+Morelet’s Crocodiles are generally shy and timid, although the larger ones can be dangerous to humans.
 They eat a variety of prey, including aquatic invertebrates, fish, small reptiles and mammals and birds.

-The females lay 20-45 eggs in a mound nest before the onset of the rainy season (April – June).
-These crocodiles are the only New World crocodiles that are exclusively mound nesting.
-The mounds occur near the water or on floating vegetation.
-Females guard the nest during the incubation period (around 80 days) and respond to the vocalisation of hatchlings and open up the mounds.
+The females lay 20-45 eggs in a mound nest before the onset of the rainy season (April – June) choosing a site near the water or on floating vegetation.
+These crocodiles are the only New World crocodiles that always create nest mounds.
+Females guard the nest while the eggs develop, which takes around 80 days, and open up the mounds at the end of this time when they hear the calls of the hatchlings.

-This species is primarily a freshwater crocodile, living in swamps, marshes, ponds, lagoons and forested areas, although sometimes it can be found in brackish water around coastal areas.
-Morelet's crocodiles occur in areas of Central America including Mexico, Belize and Guatemala.
+This species is a freshwater crocodile, living in swamps, marshes, ponds, lagoons and forested areas, although sometimes it can be found in brackish water around coastal areas.
+Morelet’s crocodiles occur across a relatively small part of Central America which reaches from Mexico, down through Belize, and into Guatemala.

 Threats and Conservation